eclipse-openj9/openj9-docs/docs/diag_overview.md

 ### Dump extractor

-The dump extractor (`jextract`) supports a full analysis of core files on specific platforms by collecting key files from a system and packaging them into an archive along with a core dump.
+The dump extractor (`jpackcore`) supports a full analysis of core files on specific platforms by collecting key files from a system and packaging them into an archive along with a core dump.
 This archive file is extremely useful when reporting issues to the OpenJ9 community, helping to ensure a faster analysis and turnaround.
 For more information, see [Dump extractor](tool_jextract.md).